petercai/notes/eclipse/GEF/Eclipse GEF and Draw2d Plug-in Developer Guide.md

 **View (Figures/TreeItems)**

 > The view is anything visible to the user.
-Both Figures and TreeItems can be used as view elements.
+B<u>oth Figures and TreeItems can be used as view elements.</u>

 **Controller (EditPart)**

-> There is usually one controller per visualized model object.
-The controller is called an `EditPart`.
-Editparts are the link between the model and the view.
-They are also responsible for editing.
-Editparts contain helpers called _EditPolicies_, which handle the much of the editing task.
+> There is usually one controller per visualized model object. **The controller is called an `EditPart`.** <u>Editparts are the link between the model and the view.
+They are also responsible for editing</u>.<u> Editparts contain helpers called _EditPolicies_, which handle the much of the editing task</u>.

 **Viewers**

-> An `EditPartViewer` is where editparts display their view.
+> **An `EditPartViewer` is where editparts display their view**.
 There are two types of viewers provided in GEF.
-A graphical viewer hosts figures while a tree viewer displays native treeitems.
+A <u>graphical viewer hosts figures</u> while a<u> tree viewer displays native treeitems</u>.
 GEF viewers are similar to JFace viewers in that they manage an SWT Control.
-Viewers are also a selection provider, and the unit of selection is the EditPart.
+V<u>iewers are also a selection provider, and the unit of selection is the EditPar</u>t.

 When can I use GEF?
 -------------------